STUCK IN THE HALLWAY

 This conscious recognition of hallway living is the crucial first step.
 There is no way to get out of hallway hell living until this first step takes place.
 The second step is knowing who you are and who you are not.
 Both are vital; you cannot know who you are without first understanding who you are not.

-Does this open your conscious mind to any ways that you may be living a portion of your life in a hallway of hell?
+Does this open your conscious mind to ways you may be living a portion of your life in a hallway?